List of tallest buildings in Brisbane

-Brisbane, Australia's third largest city, is home to at least 360 completed high-rise buildings, at least 70 high-rise buildings over 100 metres in height, and has 19 completed skyscrapers (and 5 under construction 2024) which exceed the height of 150 m.
-With the third greatest number of skyscrapers in any city within Australia (behind Melbourne and Sydney), Brisbane with a population of 2,987,000 (June 2025) boasts some of the tallest buildings in the country, including the city's current tallest, the 270.5 m Brisbane Skytower, completed in 2019.
+Brisbane, Australia's third most populous city and largest city by land area, is home to at least 360 completed high-rise buildings, at least 70 high-rise buildings over 100 metres in height, and has 23 completed skyscrapers (and 7 under construction as of 2025) which exceed the height of 150 m.
+With the third greatest number of skyscrapers in any city within Australia (behind Melbourne and Sydney), Brisbane with a population of 3,018,000 (June 2026) and land area of 15,842 square kilometres, boasts some of the tallest buildings in the country, including Queensland's current tallest building to roof and second tallest overall, the 274.3 m Brisbane Skytower, completed in 2019, which is also the largest residential building in the Southern Hemisphere.

 All of Brisbane's skyscrapers (defined as buildings with a height greater than 150 metres) are located within the CBD, with large numbers of high-rise buildings also proliferating in the inner suburbs of South Brisbane, Kangaroo Point, Fortitude Valley, Newstead, Teneriffe, New Farm, Bowen Hills, Spring Hill, Milton, Auchenflower, Toowong, Taringa, St Lucia, West End and Woolloongabba.

 There is a 274.3 m height limit for buildings in the CBD.
 As of 2013, a review of height limits for city skyscrapers has been requested by Brisbane Lord Mayor to allow construction of buildings over 300 m above sea level.

 Brisbane's 91 metre City Hall was the city's tallest building for decades after its completion in 1930 and was finally surpassed in 1970 by the Westpac Building, which marked the beginning of the widespread construction of high-rise buildings over 100 metres in height.
 The city's first skyscraper with a height of over 150 metres was Central Plaza 1, completed in 1988.
 Central Plaza One and Waterfront Place, completed in 1989, remained the city's only skyscrapers until the completion of the 200 metre Riparian Plaza in 2005, which has since been surpassed on numerous occasions in the widespread construction of skyscrapers which has been ongoing since the mid-2000s.

 Brisbane plays host to other structures over 150 metres in height such as the five television transmission towers atop Mount Coot-tha and the Bald Hills Radiator transmission tower.
 However these are not considered to be buildings as they are uninhabitable.